k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-SecretRef specifies the secret to use for obtaining the StorageOS API credentials.
+secretRef specifies the secret to use for obtaining the StorageOS API credentials.
 If not specified, default values will be attempted.

 <table>
     <thead>